-The city of Split, Croatia, will appeal to just about any traveller.
+Although the city of Split, Croatia, is one of the most underrated cities in Europe, it's sure to appeal to just about any traveller.
 It is known for fine dining, excellent shopping and loads of bars to choose from.
-The city is also home to the Diocletian’s Palace, a UNESCO World Heritage Site and formerly a retirement palace built for the Emperor Diocletian around the year 300 A.D.
-If that weren’t enough reason to book your trip to Split right now, then the captivating view of the sea from this coastal town will surely do the trick.
+The city is also home to the Diocletian's Palace, a UNESCO World Heritage Site and formerly a retirement palace built for the Emperor Diocletian around the year 300 A.D.
+If that weren't enough reason to book your trip to Split right now, then the captivating view of the sea from this coastal town will surely do the trick.

 The city of love may be calling your name but before you book your ticket to Paris, you might want to consider Vézelay.
 Built back in the 11th century, this ancient city is known for its vineyards, and the famous church built for Mary Magdalene.
 Built on a hilltop, this town is nothing short of picturesque.
 Fine wine, inspiring architecture and beautiful landscapes ensure a most peaceful stay.

 Check out our guide to Le Marais, Paris—the City of Light's most exciting quartier.